 - Officers who believe that a suspect is about to destroy vital evidence may break the rules to preserve the evidence.
 Examples of this scenario usually take place in the home.
 A typical scenario may involve an officer about to search a home for drugs who hears a toilet flush.
 The officer can reasonably assume the evidence is being disposed of, allowing him to enter the home with or without a warrant.

 An illegal traffic stop is any stop in which the officer lacked probable cause.
-So, if an officer pulls you over on a gut feeling and proceeds to discover a bag of drugs on your passenger’s seat, he or she might try to use the bag as a justification for the stop; however, the law usually holds that such evidence is not admissible in court.
+So, if an officer pulls you over on a gut feeling and proceeds to discover a bag of drugs on your passenger’s seat, they might try to use the bag as a justification for the stop; however, the law usually holds that such evidence is not admissible in court.

 Fight Illegal Traffic Stops and Illegally-Obtained Evidence

-The men and women in uniform who protect the community must abide by strict rules and regulations to ensure their safety and that of the public they serve.
-If you believe that you were wrongfully stopped and searched and this led to a traffic charge that’s hurting your driving record, contact The Law Office of Gabriel & Gabriel.
+Those in uniform who protect the community must abide by strict rules and regulations to ensure their safety and that of the public they serve.
+If you believe you were wrongfully stopped and searched, and this led to a traffic charge that’s hurting your driving record, contact The Law Office of Gabriel & Gabriel.

 Frequently Asked Questions About Getting Pulled Over in Florida